elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 A namespace can be specified for commands.
 Such as get pods, which by default only gets pods in the default namespace.

-A namespace can also be specified in a YAML definition file
+A namespace can also be specified in definition fiels for kubernetes objects.

+To set a resource quota for a namespace, create a ResourceQuota Object

+#### -o flag
+The -o flag can be added to any kubectl command to change the output format.
+The default is human-readable plain text format.
+There are 4 options:
+- json - json format
+- name - resource name and nothing else
+- wide - output in plain text with additional information
+- yaml output YAML formatted API object

 ### Commands - Basic
 ```bash